vendu/vaaja/usr/games/kraksys/KRAKSYS.md

        stop the invasion
        - 2 emp cards; try to destroy a chosen attacker mainframe
        - D8 x heal cards; these may be used to start a turn

+The players locate their 8 runners (miniatures?) to their R-columns and chosen action cards in their 8 action columns on the board.

 ## Board Layout